sth/sodata/README.md

 ### Common options

-With the '-I' switch generating of indexes can be disabled.
+With the `-I` switch generating of indexes can be disabled.
 This makes the import faster.

 ## Created Database